misselvexu/Acmedcare-Applets/README.md

 ### Building from Source

-You don’t need to build from source to use `Acmedcare+ Nas` (binaries in [repo.acmedcare.com](http://47.97.26.165:8081/repository/maven-public/)), but if you want to try out the latest and greatest, `Acmedcare+ Nas` can be easily built with the maven wrapper.
+You don’t need to build from source to use `Acmedcare+ Applets` (binaries in [repo.acmedcare.com](http://47.97.26.165:8081/repository/maven-public/)), but if you want to try out the latest and greatest, `Acmedcare+ Applets` can be easily built with the maven wrapper.
 You also need JDK 1.8.

 *First* : git clone source from gitlab